 If you're a high school junior or senior and are interested in enrolling in Air Force ROTC, you can find more information here.

-If you're interested in enrolling in Air Force ROTC and you are in college, start by talking to the Air Force ROTC Enrollment Officer on your campus about taking the Air Force ROTC basic elective course and about the incentives available, including opportunities to compete for, three-, or four-year merit-based scholarships.
+If you're a college student and interested in enrolling in Air Force ROTC, start by talking to the Air Force ROTC enrollment officer on your campus about taking the Air Force ROTC basic elective course and about the incentives available, including opportunities to compete for two-, three- or four-year merit-based scholarships.